LeroySteele/DiscordBot-SubsequentRP/README.md

 ## Events folder
-Contains the custom events to preform certain desired actions relating to posting announcement messeges and sending the initial messeges with buttons when users can open the ticket types they desire.
+Contains the custom events to preform certain desired actions relating to posting announcement messeges and button event listeners when users open the ticket types they desire.